jakobib/mtsr2012/paper.md

 become a popular method to organize collections.
 Tagging is a process where keywords (tags) are manually assigned to a resource for retrieval.
 In contrast to traditional subject indexing, keywords are generally chosen freely by users and shared in a community.
-Many formsand applications of social tagging exist and are subject to research [4].
+Many forms and applications of social tagging exist and are subject to research [4].
 The outcome of activities in a tagging system is called a folksonomy.
-This paper presents the tagging systems of Stack Exchange and Wikipedia as two popular instances of folksonomies and summarizes methods to enrich and interlink these folksonomies with existing knowledge organization systems via crowdsourcing.
+This paper first summarizes basic properties of social tagging with Stack Exchange and Wikipedia as two popular instances of set-model folksonomies.
+These systems are then compared to knowledge organization systems and the enrichment with hierarchical links and mappings to other systems via crowdsourcing is demonstrated.

 # Social Tagging and Folksonomies